bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Lodash and Underscore are everywhere and still there is this one supper efficient method that actually only those…</em>busypeoples.github.io</a><a href="http://busypeoples.github.io/post/functional-composing-javascript/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://jrsinclair.com/articles/2016/gentle-introduction-to-functional-javascript-functions/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jrsinclair.com/articles/2016/gentle-introduction-to-functional-javascript-functions/"><strong>A Gentle Introduction to Functional JavaScript: Part 3</strong><br />
-<em>This is part three of a four-part series introducing ‘functional’ programming in JavaScript.
+<em>This is part three of a four-part series introducing 'functional' programming in JavaScript.
 In the last article we saw…</em>jrsinclair.com</a><a href="https://jrsinclair.com/articles/2016/gentle-introduction-to-functional-javascript-functions/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://jsleao.wordpress.com/2015/02/22/curry-and-compose-why-you-should-be-using-something-like-ramda-in-your-code/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jsleao.wordpress.com/2015/02/22/curry-and-compose-why-you-should-be-using-something-like-ramda-in-your-code/"><strong>Curry And Compose (why you should be using something like ramda in your code)</strong><br />
 <em>When it comes to functional programming, the main cornerstone is composability, the ability to create new functions…</em>jsleao.wordpress.com</a><a href="https://jsleao.wordpress.com/2015/02/22/curry-and-compose-why-you-should-be-using-something-like-ramda-in-your-code/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>